julianprester/website/src/links/new-paper-co-authored-by-tepper-school-researchers-articulates-how-large-language-models-are-changing-collective-intelligence-forever-tepper-school-of-business-carnegie-mellon-university.md

   https://www.cmu.edu/tepper/news/assets/images/llms-collective-intelligence.webp
 syndicated: false
 ---
 LLMs are touted as boosting collective intelligence, but are they just creating an illusion of consensus by amplifying majority opinions and potentially spreading misinformation?
-We need critical guidelines, not hype, to navigate this double-edged sword.